How the Grinch Stole Christmas (2000 film): Accolades

-Possible sequel
+Sequel

-In December 2024, despite the widow's disapproval and prohibition over producing live-action adaptations of Seuss' works in the future, Carrey stated that he was open to reprising his role as the Grinch in a new film on the condition that he could portray The Grinch through motion capture technology, citing his "extremely excruciating" experience with makeup in the original film.
+In December 2024, despite Dr. Seuss's widow Audrey Geisel's disapproval and prohibition over producing live-action adaptations of her husband's works in the future, Carrey stated that he was open to reprising his role as the Grinch in a new film on the condition that he could portray the Grinch through motion capture technology, citing his "extremely excruciating" experience with makeup in the original film.

+In June 2026, the sequel was officially in development, with Howard returning to direct, Alec Berg, Jeff Schaffer, and David Mandel writing the script, and Carrey in talks to return.